A Cult Movie Is Restored To All Its Infamous Glory!

 “Thanks to its title alone, this Spanish entry in the lesbian vampire craze of the 1970s became a 42nd Street and drive-in favorite.
 Like most European horror films, it suffered a number of heavy cuts before reaching the States, but its bizarre imagery and visceral nastiness still gripped viewers well into the home video era.”

-And now, an uncut remastered version is on the way, thanks to Mondo Macabro!
+And now, an uncut remastered version was released, thanks to Mondo Macabro!

 Here is the trailer for the film’s original release.